ergopractice/org-catch/readme.md

 `org-catch` is an Emacs package for creating any kinds of records (e.g., journal entries, tasks, calendar events, links between notes, etc.), specifically in `org-mode` but not only.
 It can be seen as a concise and more flexible alternative to `org-capture`.

-`org-catch` templating system can specify [order of user input](#input-order) precisely.
+`org-catch` template is a plist that specifies how to get the data for the record.
+The [keywords](#keywords) mostly correspond special org properties and are defined and documented in `org-catch-keywords` variable that can be modified and extended.
+The values are evaluated one by one so the template specifies the [order of user input](#input-order) precisely.
 For example, in comparison to `org-capture`, `org-catch` can ask user to choose a filing target before asking for a title of new org entry, whereas `org-capture` only allows to refile an entry to a specific target only after the entry is fully defined and it requires an extra command to do that.

 `org-catch` also provides a handful of [helper functions](#helpers) that can be used as shortcuts within a template.
 This makes `org-catch` template neat and concise.
 See [examples](#examples).